 You might want to start by not letting your teen drive with friends, then loosening the restriction as your teen gains experience and comfort.
 But remember: the more teen passengers in the car, the greater the crash risk.

 Ease teens into driving after dark.
 While many states' provisional licenses don't require teens to be home until midnight, you might want to set an earlier curfew, then extend it as you see fit.
 Driving at night is riskier than daytime driving for all drivers, and even more dangerous for new drivers.

-Make sure that your teen driver understands the consequences of speeding — how it can lead to potentially deadly crashes, costly tickets, demerit points associated with tickets, and revoked driving privileges.
+Make sure your teen driver understands the consequences of speeding — how it can lead to potentially deadly crashes, costly tickets, points added to a driver’s license, and revoked driving privileges.
 Consider making your young driver responsible for paying speeding tickets and any insurance rate hikes they cause.